Prelude0324/academic-_pages/_publications/2023-08-27-paper-title-number-1.md

 title: "Multi-objective solution and decision-making framework for coordinating the short-term hydropeaking-navigation-production conflict of cascade hydropower reservoirs"
 collection: publications
 permalink: /publication/2023-08-27-paper-title-number-1
-excerpt: 'This paper presents a multi-objective analysis framework that supports decision-making for short-term hydropower operations, with the aim of resolving conflicts between peak shaving, ship navigation, and power generation.
-The framework is based on operations research and multi-criteria decision-making methods.
-Specifically, it utilizes Normalized Normal Constraint (NNC) and Mixed Integer Linear Programming (MILP) techniques to optimize the model.
-Furthermore, it adopts the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) approach to arrive at a compromise solution.
-A real-world case study conducted in China validates the efficacy of this framework as a promising alternative for resolving conflicts in hydropower systems.'
+excerpt: 'This study presents a multi-objective analysis framework that supports decision-making for short-term hydropower operations, with the aim of resolving conflicts between peak shaving, ship navigation, and power generation.
+The framework is based on operations research and multi-criteria decision-making techniques.
+A real-world case study in China validates the efficacy of this framework as a promising alternative for resolving conflicts in hydropower systems.'
 date: 2023-08-27
 venue: 'Journal of Cleaner Production'
 paperurl: 'https://doi.org/10.1016/j.jclepro.2023.138602'